fgtclb/t3oodle/Documentation/Versions/Index.rst

 - [BUGFIX] Fix missing argument in Fluid section
 - [FEATURE] Refactor PollPermissions and add Signals to each permission
-- [TASK] Add license to composer.json Armin Vieweg
+- [TASK] Add license to composer.json
-- [BUGFIX] Move allowTableOnStandardPages from TCA to ext_tables.php Armin Vieweg
+- [BUGFIX] Move allowTableOnStandardPages from TCA to ext_tables.php

 0.2.1